Skip to content Skip to footer

 Affordable

 Expect to spend 30-50% less than traditional garage building costs.
-According to HomeAdvisor, traditional garage can run $35–$60 per square foot, while repurposed containers often come in closer to $20–$35 per square foot depending on customization.
-With the container you are already starting with a weatherproofed steel shell.
-You are not building the shell of the garage which removes the framing, siding, and structure cost.
-Materials and labor are reduced which puts more money in your pocket.
+HomeAdvisor says that a traditional garage can cost $35–$60 per square foot.
+Prefabricated containers are closer to $20–$35 per square foot, depending on how much customization you do.
+With a container garage, you are basically starting with a weatherproofed steel shell.
+You are not building the shell of the garage, which removes the framing, siding, and structure cost.
+Materials and labor are reduced, which puts more money in your pocket.

 Strong and Built to Last

-Shipping containers are built to outlast almost any environment on the planet.
-9 of them stacked high on a cargo ship, out in the middle of the ocean, with some of the worst storms the world has to throw at them, they still have to last.
-They are.
-You can rest assured that your cars, RV and other valuables will be safe and secure in your corrugated steel container.
-Corrugated steel is also more resistant to fire, insects and other weather related elements when compared to traditional wood-frame construction.
-A container garage is also more secure and far less likely to be burgled when shut and locked.
+Shipping containers have to survive longer than any man-made structure ever intended for Earth.
+9 stacked on top of each other, travelling in the middle of the ocean, being blasted by some of the harshest storms known to man.
+You can rest assured that your cars, RV, and other valuables will be safe and secure in your corrugated steel container.
+Corrugated steel is also more resistant to fire, insects,s and other weather-related elements when compared to traditional wood-frame construction.

 Quick and Easy Construction